thcsomebody/Energy-Level-Schedule-/README.md

 Step 7: Set Up Daily Reminders

     Create Reminders:
-        Use Gemini to set up daily reminders to input your energy levels and task data.
+        Use n8n to set up daily reminders to input your energy levels and task data.
         You can use email notifications or integrate with a messaging app to send reminders.